-Daren got reconnected with a girl he knew in college on FaceBook.
-One thing led to another and he had an affair.
+Daren got reconnected with a girl he knew in college on Facebook.
+One thing led to another and he cheated on his wife.
 When his wife discovered the text messages, he called for counseling help to put his marriage back together.

-These are just some of the marriage problems I've worked with recently that arose from FaceBook and MySpace.
+These are just some of the marriage problems I've worked with recently that arose from Facebook.

 - Set Safeguards With Your Mate